Read the AlgoMe Consulting Operational Resilience podcast transcript

 Pierre-Yves Rahari: Once you established a report, part of your report would be a program or a plan that maps out how you are going to address and remediate the outcome of your testing.
 You are going to have to fix something.
 You have got three years to get it done and that is what the regulators is going to look into.
 This is a principle-based regulation.
 There are no specifics in terms of what is going to happen.
 And you are going to have three years.
 I would recommend to make sure that in your report of March 2022, your plan is very clear.
 The plan you are going to work against the next three years of course.
 Make sure that you have a team in place, as Luuk referenced earlier, that takes responsibility for the execution of the plan and the remediation that is needed over the next three years.
 Make sure that your governance model is in place so that you can on the regular basis, review interim reports as how you are doing against the remediation plan.
 It could be a six months or yearly interim report, but it needs to be on a regular basis, and you need to be aware of where you are going.
 And it is an iterative process.
 It’s a dynamic process.
 Some new risks could emerge that will need to be baked into your scenarios, tests, and report.
 Again, three years to remediate what you have highlighted in your March 2022 report, but on a very dynamic and iterative basis.

 Luuk Jacobs: I can add to that Chris.
-I think also what we have done as AlgoMe consulting, we have designed basically what we call the seven steps to establish your firm’s operational resilience framework.
-That’ i really seven steps to be able to create that operational resilience framework and have that assessment report for the regulator in place.
+At AlgoMe Consulting we have designed for our clients the seven steps to establish your firm’s operational resilience framework.
+These seven steps form also the basis for the Self Assessment Report (SAR) as requested by the regulator..
 Then we follow that with the seven steps of mitigation.
 Which is similar kind of high-level roadmap, how you can get to an operational resilience framework that sits within the tolerance of call it risks that you want to take there.

 And we work with our clients on establishing that.
 It helps also in formulating what in your organisation needs to be done on a high level, not a nitty-gritty detail, but that doesn’t mean that the detail you don’t have to go through, but at least you have a good framework of communicating throughout the organisation.
 What operational resilience means, how you are going to establish it, and as Pierre-Yves mentioned also, it is dynamic and how you overtime stay on top of it.